 What Makes Your Teeth Yellow?

-Though we see it on billboards, magazines, commercials, TV series, and movies, teeth aren’t actually meant to be pure white.
-The natural color of teeth is ranges from grayish to yellowish white.
-There are several factors that influence the color of your teeth.
-Genetics, of course, plays a part.
-There are several diseases that can also cause a change in color because they affect the enamel of your teeth such as dentinogenesis.
+Though we see it on billboards, magazines, commercials, TV shows, and movies, teeth aren’t meant to be pure white.
+The natural color of teeth ranges from grayish to yellowish-white.
+Several factors influence the color of your teeth.
+Genetics plays a part.
+Several diseases can also cause a change in color because they affect the enamel of your teeth such as dentinogenesis.
 Medications taken during the development of teeth can also affect color such as the intake of tetracycline antibiotics before the age of 8.
 Like all things in your body, age is also a factor.
 As you grow older, the enamel of your teeth becomes thinner, exposing the yellowish-tinged dentin.